 This is the oldest scheme among the National Savings instruments.
 The scheme has been designed to encourage the small savers and to meet their day to day needs.
 This is an ordinary account and frequent withdrawals ( thrice a week) can be made through this account.

-This account can be opened at any National Savings Centre (NSCs) and Pakistan Post Office (PPO) by filling in a prescribed form called DA-1, which is available at all the above offices of issue free of cost.
-A copy of the Computerized National Identity Card (CNIC) or in case of a foreign national, a copy of the Passport may be attached with the application form.
+This account can be opened at any National Savings Centre (NSC) and Pakistan Post Office (PPO) by filling in a prescribed form called DA-1, which is available at all the above offices of issue free of cost.
+A copy of the Computerized National Identity Card (CNIC), in case of overseas Pakistanis, a photocopy of National identity card for Overseas Pakistanis (NICOP) or Pakistan Origin Card (POC) or for a minor, a photocopy of Form B or child Registration Certificate (CRC) as issued by NADRA or incase of institutional investors an attested copy of NTN certificate or Institutional Registration Certificate (IRC) or in case of a foreign national, a copy of the Passport may be attached with the application form.

 To download application form in editable Adobe Acrobat format, please click here.

-The account can be opened by depositing cash / cheque / draft at National Savings Centres (NSCs) / Pakistan Post Office (PPOD).
-However, in case of deposit through cash, The account shall be opened immediately on the same date, whereas, in case of deposit through cheque / draft, the account shall be opened from the date realization of such cheque / draft after receipt of realization advice.
+The account can be opened by depositing cash / cheque / draft / pay-order at National Savings Centres (NSCs) / Pakistan Post Office (PPOD).
+However, in case of deposit through cash, the account shall be opened immediately on the same date, whereas, in case of deposit through cheque / draft / pay-order, the account shall be opened from the date realization of such cheque / draft / pay-order after receipt of realization advice.

 The minimum investment limit is Rs.100/- in the scheme with no maximum limit.
 However, only one account can be opened by person at an office of issue.